 3. Cosmetic Purposes

-In case a badly damaged portion of the teeth is affecting the aesthetics of a person’s face, the General Dentist may recommend putting on the tooth cap to conceal the damage and add further beauty to the patient’s face.
+In case a badly damaged portion of the teeth is affecting the aesthetics of a person’s face, the Medford Dentist may recommend putting on the tooth cap to conceal the damage and add further beauty to the patient’s face.

 4. To Protect the Tooth in the Case of a Procedure